 What does the death benefit look like?

 Is it a fixed amount or is it a multiple of your annual salary?
 If you get promoted over time will your death benefit increase or remain the same?
 If this death benefit does not appear to be adequate to support your family in the event you die, a different life insurance policy might be worth looking in to.

 Is it enough coverage?

-While young and single people in the work force may find their employer sponsored plan to be enough, employees with dependents may find it to be lacking.
+While young and single people in the work force may find their employer-sponsored plan to be enough, employees with dependents may find it to be lacking.
 Nearly all group plans allow their employees to be additional coverage (through the employer plan), but even THAT might not be enough.
-Fortunately, buying a multiple life insurance policies is not only legal, but also makes great financial sense in some cases.
+Fortunately, buying multiple life insurance policies is not only legal but also makes great financial sense in some cases.
 If your employer’s coverage is not enough, buying another policy could be a good idea.